Computer and Information Systems (MS)

 CIS 612 | Data Mining and Machine Learning | 3 cr

 Explores data mining methods and procedures for diagnostic and predictive analytics.
 Includes association rules, clustering algorithms, tools for classification, and ensemble methods.
 Emphasizes computer implementation and applications.
-Not open to those with credit in CSCI 412.
+Multi-career cross-listing: CSCI 412.
+Not available for students with credit in: CSCI 412.

 CIS 613 | Big Data Analysis | 3 cr